Key Blacklake Features

 The result is context-aware leveraging far more powerful than classical fuzzy matching and more relevant than vector-based matching.

-Unlike TMs—which only update during translation, Blacklake allows you to commit bilingual or monolingual content anytime.
-When you Commit:
+Unlike TMs—which only update during translation, Blacklake allows you to store bilingual or monolingual content anytime.
+When you store content:

 - Blacklake aligns updates using context IDs if they exist